Hindu genealogy registers at Haridwar: Description

 In India, there are two broad types of traditional genealogists: those who work in places where the Ganges river flows and those who work in other locations.
 Haridwar is situated on the bank of the Ganges river.
 The pandas of Haridwar can often be found at the Har Ki Pauri.
 Another term for the pandas is teerth purohits.
-Paṇḍās who want to set-up a kiosk at Har ki Pauri must rent space from the town and Har ki Pauri's temples are mostly owned by the akhāṛās.
+Paṇḍās who want to set-up a kiosk at Har Ki Pauri must rent space from the town, and Har ki Pauri's temples are mostly owned by the akhāṛās.
 The pandas of Haridwar position themselves as the site's "local pundits".
 However, some of the pandas of Haridwar originate from villages located more than 50 kilometres away from Haridwar.
 Meanwhile, the clients of pandas (the visitors or pilgrims) are known as yajmāns.
 Theoretically, each panda has exclusive rights to service clientele from a particular ancestral area of the Indian subcontinent.

-In many Indian families, one member of the family of every generation, usually in their elderly-years after retirement, makes a once-in-a-lifetime trip to Haridwar to update their family's genealogical record.
-Once in Haridwar, they are approached by information brokers, who assist them with reconnecting their ancestral, familial priest.
-The information-brokers have a mental-index of metadata relating to states, regions, and villages and their respective pandas who serve particular areas.
-After the panda has been found and details relating to caste, clan, and ancestral villages confirmed, the panda will retrieved the relevant vahi record from a steel vault.
+In many Indian families, one member of every generation (usually in their elderly years after retirement) makes a once-in-a-lifetime trip to Haridwar to update their family's genealogical record.
+Once in Haridwar, they are approached by information brokers, who assist them with reconnecting with their ancestral, familial priest.
+The information brokers have a mental index of metadata relating to states, regions, and villages and their respective pandas who serve particular areas.
+After the panda has been found and details relating to caste, clan, and ancestral villages confirmed, the panda will retrieve the relevant vahi record from a steel vault.